Configure MetalLB

 Any change to the configInline value made on a MOSK 23.2 cluster will be reflected in the MetalLBConfigTemplate object.

-This automated migration will be removed in one of the following releases together with the possibility to use the configInline value of the MetalLB chart.
-After that, any changes in MetalLB configuration related to address allocation and announcement of services LB will be applied using the MetalLBConfigTemplate and Subnet objects only.
+This automated migration is removed during your management cluster upgrade to the Cluster release 17.0.0, which is introduced in Container Cloud 2.25.0, together with the possibility to use the configInline value of the MetalLB chart.
+After that, any changes in MetalLB configuration related to address allocation and announcement for load-balanced services are applied using the MetalLBConfig, MetalLBConfigTemplate, and Subnet objects only.

 Select from the following options: